Zurich: Opera, ballet, and theaters

-The Zürich Opera House (German: Zürcher Opernhaus), built in 1834, was the first permanent theatre in the heart of Zürich and was at the time, the main seat of Richard Wagner's activities.
+The Zurich Opera House (German: Zürcher Opernhaus), built in 1834, was the first permanent theatre in the heart of Zurich and was at the time, the main seat of Richard Wagner's activities.
 Later in 1890, the theatre was re-built as an ornate building with a neo-classical architecture.
 The portico is made of white and grey stone ornamented with the busts of Wagner, Weber and Mozart.
 Later, busts of Schiller, Shakespeare and Goethe were also added.
 The auditorium is designed in the rococo style.
-Once a year, it hosts the Zürcher Opernball with the President of the Swiss Confederation and the economic and cultural élite of Switzerland.
-The Ballet Zürich performs at the opera house.
-The Zürich Opera Ball, a major social event, is held annually at the Opera House as a fundraiser for the opera and ballet companies.
+Once a year, it hosts the Zürcher Opernball with the President of the Swiss Confederation and the economic and cultural elite of Switzerland.
+The Ballett Zürich performs at the opera house.
+The Zurich Opera Ball, a major social event, is held annually at the Opera House as a fundraiser for the opera and ballet companies.

 The Schauspielhaus Zürich is the main theatre complex of the city.
-It has two dépendances: Pfauen in the Central City District and Schiffbauhalle, an old industrial hall, in Zürich West.
+It has two dépendances: Pfauen in the Central City District and Schiffbauhalle, an old industrial hall, in Zurich West.
 The Schauspielhaus was home to emigrants such as Bertolt Brecht or Thomas Mann, and saw premieres of works of Max Frisch, Friedrich Dürrenmatt, Botho Strauss or Elfriede Jelinek.
 The Schauspielhaus is one of the most prominent and important theatres in Switzerland.

 The Theater am Neumarkt is one of the oldest theatres of the city.
-Established by the old guilds in the Old City District, it is located in a baroque palace near Niederdorf Street.
+Established by the old guilds in the Old City District, it is in a baroque palace near Niederdorf Street.
 It has two stages staging mostly avantgarde works by European directors.

 The Zürcher Theater Spektakel is an international theatre festival, featuring contemporary performing arts.

 Food

-The traditional cuisine of Zürich reflects the centuries of rule by patrician burghers as well as the lasting imprint of Huldrych Zwingli's puritanism.
+The traditional cuisine of Zurich reflects the centuries of rule by patrician burghers as well as the lasting imprint of Huldrych Zwingli's puritanism.
 Traditional dishes include Zürcher Geschnetzeltes and Tirggel.
+Sternen Grill is a popular restaurant that is known for its St. Galler Bratwurst.

 Nightlife and clubbing

-Zürich is host city of the Street Parade, which takes place in August every year (see above).
+Zurich is host city of the Street Parade, which takes place in August every year (see above).

 The most famous districts for Nightlife are the Niederdorf in the old town with bars, restaurants, lounges, hotels, clubs, etc. and a lot of fashion shops for a young and stylish public and the Langstrasse in the districts 4 and 5 of the city.
-There are authentic amusements: bars, punk clubs, hip hop stages, Caribbean restaurants, arthouse cinemas, Turkish kebabs and Italian espresso-bars, but also sex shops or the famous red-light district of Zürich.
+There are authentic amusements: bars, punk clubs, hip hop stages, Caribbean restaurants, arthouse cinemas, Turkish kebabs and Italian espresso-bars, but also sex shops or the famous red-light district of Zurich.

 In the past ten years new parts of the city have risen into the spotlight.
-Notably, the area known as Zürich West in district 5, near the Escher-Wyss square and the S-Bahn Station of Zürich Hardbrücke.
+Notably, the area known as Zurich West in district 5, near the Escher-Wyss square and the S-Bahn Station of Zürich Hardbrücke.